ShehabJira/HotelHunt/README.md

 # Implementing searching to fetch hotel list

+## Implementing Searching to Fetch Hotel List

-- Data is fetched by an event handler function with a fetch API whenever the user insert a new letter to perform filtering.
+Data is fetched using an event handler function that utilizes the Fetch API.
+The function is optimized with debouncing to minimize unnecessary API calls and improve performance.

 ---